FAQ

 The obligation to file a tax return applies to:

-• Persons who acquired real estate (land, building, residential or non‑residential unit) in 2024,
+• Persons who acquired real estate (land, building, residential or non‑residential unit),

 • persons who have made changes affecting the tax (e.g. extensions, demolition, change in the area or type of land or building),